amaliejvik/it1901-project-pacman/pacMan-application/README.md

 - [ui](/pacMan-application/ui/README.md): Encompasses the application user interface, developed using JavaFX and FXML.

-- [springboot/restserver](/pacMan-application/springboot/restserver/README.md): Involves the REST API and server built on the Spring Boot framework.
+- [springboot/restserver](/pacMan-application/springboot/restserver/README.md): Utilizes the REST API to build a server with the Spring Boot framework.

-Underneath you can see the architecture diagram for the project, which is thoroughly explained in the [readme](/pacMan-application/docs/diagrams/release3/README.md).
+The architecture diagram for the project, which is thoroughly explained in the [readme](/pacMan-application/docs/diagrams/release3/README.md), is shown below.
 ![Package diagram](/pacMan-application/docs/diagrams/release3/package.png)

 ## Workflow

-The group has attempted having the best possible workflow during this project.
-This can be read about in detail under [workflow](/pacMan-application/docs/workflow/README.md) in docs.
+The group aimed to have an efficient workflow during this project.
+Detailed information can be found under [workflow](/pacMan-application/docs/workflow/README.md) in docs.

 ## Testing